RicardoGomes07/padel-management-app/docs/report-phase1.md

 Our solutions deal with the errors in the following way:
-When we detect an error made by the client in the request we return an error directly to the user, without processing the request.
+When we detect an error made by the client in the request we return an error directly to the user, without processing the request, informing the user that he made a bad request.
 When we detect an error in the processing of the request our service will return an Error, to our api detailing what happen wrong during the request processing.
-If our access to the database fails, or the database returns an error, we will catch the error in our api with and ExceptionHandler that will detail the error that happened during the request processing.
+We have CustomError classes for each type of error that in the api are transformed into a JSON object that is returned to the client.

 ## Critical Evaluation